Q. What is Atheopaganism?

 A. Before answering, let me ask that same question of you.
 Why are you moral?
 Is it because your parents or a teacher told you to be moral?
 I hope not, since blindly following someone means that our morality could be wrong.
 (Imagine following the morality of, say, Stalin.)
 Is it because you are afraid of some divine punishment or seek some divine reward?
 If so, then does that mean that you are actually immoral, but are afraid to do what you want?

-Atheopagans (many of them, anyway–we’re not a doctrinaire religion) hold four Sacred Pillars–Life, Truth, Beauty and Love–and live by thirteen Principles which are kind, moral and progressive.
+Atheopagans hold four Sacred Pillars–Life, Truth, Beauty and Love–and live by thirteen Principles which are kind, moral and progressive.
 We do so because we genuinely want the world to be a better place for all of us.

 Q. Is Atheopaganism some new crackpot religion?

 A. You can decide that for yourself.
-While Atheopaganism itself is both new and forward-looking (rather than looking backward to some imagined “better time”), many of the ideas in Atheopaganism have been around for millennia.
-For instance, many Pagan practices, such as celebrating the Solstices and Equinoxes date back at least 7,000 years, and possibly many times that.
+While Atheopaganism itself is both new and forward-looking (rather than looking backward to some imagined “golden age”), many of the ideas in Atheopaganism have been around for millennia.
+For instance, many Pagan practices, such as celebrating the Solstices and Equinoxes, date back at least 7,000 years, and possibly many times that.
 Naturalistic views bloomed into their modern form three centuries ago during the Enlightenment, and early forms of Naturalism are found in Greek philosophy, over 2,500 years old.
-Our ancient Pagan Ancestors (such as those who built Stonehenge) celebrated our Universe using the most advanced knowledge they had available at the time.
+Our ancient Pagan ancestors (such as those who built Stonehenge) celebrated our Universe using the most advanced knowledge they had available at the time.
 We do the same, and now the most advanced knowledge we have is that of science.